Topics on this page include:

 Clean Water Act Jurisdiction Following the Rapanos Decision

-In June 2007, the United States Army Corps of Engineers (Corps) and the Environmental Protection Agency (EPA) issued a joint memorandum that clarifies Clean Water Act (CWA) jurisdiction following the Supreme Court’s decision in the Rapanos case.
+In June 2007, the United States Army Corps of Engineers (Corps) and the Environmental Protection Agency (EPA) issued a joint memorandum (pdf, 148kb) that clarifies Clean Water Act (CWA) jurisdiction following the Supreme Court’s decision in the Rapanos case.
 Guidance in the memorandum identifies situations where a developer may need to obtain a CWA Section 404 permit before completing work in wetlands, tributaries, or other waters of the United States.

 The Rapanos decision did not change CWA jurisdiction for traditionally navigable waters (TNW) of the United States.
 These waters include rivers, waters used for interstate or foreign commerce, interstate wetlands, tributaries, and wetlands adjacent to TNWs.
 By definition, adjacent wetlands may have a continuous surface water connection to TNWs, but may also be separated from these waters by a berm or dike.